City of Saint Paul Seniors - Advisory Committee on Aging

 The Advisory Committee on Aging (ACOA) is comprised of residents and community partners that advocate and provide policy guidance to the City of Saint Paul on aging issues and seniors.

 ACOA meetings are held the third Wednesday of each month.
-ACOA meetings are currently being held virtually (remotely via teleconference) during the COVID-19 pandemic.
-ACOA meetings are open to the public and meeting call-in information is below.
+ACOA meetings are open to the public.

 Please email the ACOA city staff liaison if there are any questions.